Dallas Wise

-Dallas Wise (born 14 December 2000) is an American Paralympic high jumper.
-He made his maiden Paralympic appearance representing United States at the 2020 Summer Paralympics.
+Dallas Wise (born December 14, 2000) is an American Paralympic high jumper.
+He made his first Paralympic appearance representing United States at the 2020 Summer Paralympics.

 Career

 He became the first Coastal Carolina University alumni to compete at the Paralympics.

 He claimed silver medal in the men's high jump T47 category at the 2020 Summer Paralympics.
 He incredibly shared the silver medal with Nishad Kumar of India who also cleared the same distance of 2.06m.
 As a result, bronze medal was not awarded to any of the athletes who competed in the high jump T47 category for men.